About

 Clusters

-We can identify clusters of genes that have similar expression profiles.
+We can identify clusters of targets that have similar expression profiles.
 In the first instance, we can use the results table with the function plot_cluster

 # filter to keep number of targets reasonable